GrandpaScout/Figura-NBTExtractor/README.md

 &nbsp;
 ## Using the extractor
-The extractor will first ask you for the cache folder (it will instead ask you if you want to to use the last used cache folder if you have already used the extractor.)
+The extractor will first ask you for the cache folder (it will instead ask you if you want to to use the last used cache folder if you have already used the extractor, saying no will then ask you for the cache folder.)
 Put in the path for the cache folder.

 It will then ask you for the UUID of a player, if you have not seen this player wearing an avatar, the tool will not work.
-You can use UUID4, Int32[], or UUIDMost/Least.
+You can use `UUID4`, `Int32[]`, or `UUIDMost/Least` for the UUID.

 The NBT extractor will run automatically after you enter the UUID.
 If the extractor prompts you, answer the prompt.